Obama urged at summit to focus on Latin America

 Colombian singer Shakira brought a feel-good factor to proceedings, drawing the only standing ovation of the day after appealing for corporate support for her children’s charity.

-Away from the serious issues, there was plenty to entertain the thousands of visitors to Cartagena: from sun-kissed beaches and local dance troupes, to a soccer match planned for Friday afternoon between teams led by presidents Santos and Morales.
+Away from the serious issues, there was plenty to entertain the thousands of visitors to Cartagena: from sun-kissed beaches and local dance troupes, to a soccer match between teams led by Presidents Santos and Morales.

+The presidents played out a diplomatic 2-2 draw, with Santos’ team aided by former Colombian star Faustino Asprilla.

-But in a nation emerging from decades of guerrilla and drug violence, 20,000 soldiers and police kept careful watch on the proceedings from air, land and sea.
+Twenty thousand soldiers and police kept watch on the proceedings from air, land and sea.

+In visits to Cartagena by Bill Clinton and George W. Bush during their presidencies, police discovered and foiled assassination plots by Colombian rebels.

-Additional reporting by Mario Naranjo, Luis Jaime Acosta and Brian Ellsworth in Cartagena, Anthony Boadle in Caracas and Julia Cobb in Bogota; Editing by Anthony Boadle and Stacey Joyce
+Additional reporting by Mario Naranjo, Luis Jaime Acosta and Brian Ellsworth in Cartagena, Anthony Boadle in Caracas and Julia Cobb in Bogota, and Jeff Mason and Diane Bartz in Washington; Editing by Anthony Boadle and Peter Cooney